 Completing a research project, or doing a PhD, may seem a long way away from creative film- or video-making?
 So why should a method from such a remote line of activity be useful to scholars, scientists and academics?

-This “Don’t look ahead” stance is perhaps especially common amongst new researchers (PhDers especially, because they have a fixed task to complete in a fixed three or four years).
-But it also occurs amongst experienced researchers working alone, who are perhaps least likely to articulate in advance what they hope to find.
+This “Don’t look ahead” stance is perhaps especially common among new researchers (PhDers especially, because they have a fixed task to complete in a fixed three or four years).
+But it also occurs among experienced researchers working alone, who are perhaps least likely to articulate in advance what they hope to find.
 One reason why academics who co-author with other people have more citations may well be that having to talk about the research and allocate tasks produces more looking ahead and prototyping.
-Not doing prototypes, and just getting stuck into a research grind, can also be a syndrome in teams with a very well-known or protracted timetable to complete a research grant or a consultancy brief for a client.
+Not doing prototypes, and just getting stuck into a research grind, can also be a syndrome in teams with a very well-known or very protracted timetable to complete a research grant or a consultancy brief for a client.

 Visualizing your final product is also invaluable in research contexts, and again storyboarding directly helps here.
 The benefits for scientists and academics include:

 - Triggering a cumulation of ideas early enough to help shape the research process, rather than these being just unanswered questions left dangling in the ‘writing up’.
 One paragraph tends to suggest another, perhaps a possible counter-argument, and that in turn may suggest a rebuttal argument.
 None of this is obvious before the first paragraph gets written.
 Similarly, looking hard at a completed chart or table almost always reveals patterns (or possible interpretations) highlighting a need for another chart or table.